yomidevs/jmdict-yomitan/readme.md

 ### JMdict for Yomitan

 > [!IMPORTANT]
 > Stephenmk who had worked extensively on creating these dictionaries has now created [Jitendex](https://jitendex.org/), a further improved Yomitan dictionary built using JMdict and Tatoeba data.
-We recommend you try it out instead of the English JMdict in this repository."
+We recommend you try it out instead of the English JMdict in this repository.

 To see your current version of JMdict, hover over this entry: